henrik-dmg/HPOpenWeather/README.md

 # OpenWeatherSwift
 A simple API written in Swift 3 based on OpenWeatherMap.org's API

-To install simply add `pod 'OpenWeatherSwift'` to your Podfile
+To install simply add `pod 'HPOpenWeather'` to your Podfile

 **Usage:**